leplusorg/docker-pgp-verify-jar/README.md

 Otherwise you will see the following warning from `gpg`:
 `gpg: WARNING: This key is not certified with a trusted signature!`

+**Note that if you do not restrict which keys are used to verify signatures while in online mode, any key will be accepted.
+Meaning that the tool will not complain as long as the jar files are signed by ANYONE.**

 Finally, if you prefer to verify signatures entirely offline, you can mount a local GnuPG folder of your choice into the docker container